Explore the Data

 Lincoln’s cost of living and per capita income are lower than the U.S. average

 Regional price parities (RPPs) are price indexes that measure price level differences of goods and services (cost of living) for the average consumer between geographic regions.
-On average, the cost of living and per capita income in Lincoln is less than the U.S. average.
+On average, the cost of living and per capita income in Lincoln are less than the U.S. average.